ichewradon/hackpad-v3/README.md

 My macropad for 3D Modelling with 4x3 keys, 1 rotary encoder.

 # PCB
-This is my PCB.
-I made it in KiCad.
+This is my PCB, I designed it in KiCad.
+I'm going to have it made in black as some of it will be visible in my case.

 ![PCB](https://github.com/ichewradon/hackpad-v1/blob/main/assets/PCB.png)